 One person drives the timecode.
 Everyone else follows — in real time, on any device.

 Connects a MIDI interface to receive MTC from the show system — Reaper, Ableton, QLab or any DAW.
-Manages shows, imports cue lists from Reaper as CSV, and pushes the live state to the server every 500ms.
+Manages shows, imports cue lists from Reaper SWS as CSV or directly from GrandMA3 XML timecode files.
+Shows are auto-detected based on their TC offset.

 Opens Timecode on any phone, tablet or laptop.
 Synced every 500ms.
 Between updates, the device's own clock keeps the countdown running smoothly — no stuttering, even on 5G or a weak WiFi signal.